aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploy-backend.md

 import elbv2 = require('@aws-cdk/aws-elasticloadbalancingv2');
 ```

 8.2\.
-Add the following code at the end of the constructor to create the Amazon ECS Cluster.
+Add the following code at the end of the constructor to create the Fargate Service with Auto Scaling.

 ``` typescript
     const sg_service = new ec2.SecurityGroup(this, 'MySGService', { vpc: vpc });